westoque/bigbadselect/README.md

 A jQuery plugin for creating minimalistic custom select(s).
 It doesn't modify anything about a `select` besides adding an html layer on top which can be easily styled.
 Also works inline inside a `form`.
 So you do not need to change anything to your current structure.

-Doesn't use themes (who uses them anyways?).
+Also supports custom templates for an `option` and the currently selected `option`.

 Requirements
 ------------